cdl-saarland/CGO17_ArtifactEvaluation/README.md

     "Delinearization" |  4.5
     "No-aliasing"     |  4.6

-  To extract the first from the error stream (or logs) one can use the command:
+  To extract them from the error stream (or logs) one can use a command like:
     `grep 'Invariant load'`

+  If `-polly-remarks-minimal=false` is enabled by default.
+It will cause *all* taken assumptions to be printed, even if they are already implied or trivially fulfilled.

-##### Number of non-trivial assumptions taken that were not implied by propr ones (b):
+##### Number of non-trivial assumptions taken that were not implied by prior ones (b):

   Run options: `-mllvm -polly-remarks-minimal=true -Rpass-analysis=polly-scops`

-  Same as part (a) but with minimal remarks turned on.
-This will prevent the output of any already implied assumption.
+  Same as part **(a(** but with minimal remarks turned on.
+This will prevent the output of any already implied or trivial assumption.